marcoshanono35-dot/Cfreds-Hacking-Case/README.md

 ##  15. An internet search for vendor name/model of NIC cards by MAC address can be used to find out which network interface was used.
 In the above answer, the first 3 hex characters of the MAC address report the vendor of the card.
 Which NIC card was used during the installation and set-up for LOOK@LAN?

-Now that we have the MAC address from **irunin.ini** we can use a free online lookup tool to pinpoint the vendor of the card used for setting up Look@LAN which, in this case, is the **Xircom** card we discovered earlier.
+Now that we have the MAC address from **irunin.ini** we can use a free online lookup tool to pinpoint the vendor of the card used for setting up Look@LAN which, in this case, is the **Xircom** card we discovered earlier.<br>
 <img src="q15-cfreds.png" alt="MAC vendor" width="500" /> <br>